Faculty of Science, University of Peradeniya

 Faculty of Science is one of the eight faculties in University of Peradeniya.
 It was established as the second Faculty of Science in Sri Lanka in 1961.

 Overview

 Faculty of Science is situated about half a kilometre from the Galaha Junction, Peradeniya.
 Faculty consists of 110 academic and 120 non-academic staff.

 Degree Programs

-Faculty of Science offers course of study leading to General and Special Degrees of Bachelor of Science (B.Sc.).
-Course unit system is introduced in 2001.
-The calendar of the faculty is semester based.
-The new honors degree programme B.Sc. in Environmental Science (Honors) is established in 2016.
+The Faculty of Science offer undergraduate level programmes that leads to Bachelor of Science (BSc) and Bachelor of Science Honours (BSc (Hons)) degrees.
+It also offer postgraduate programmes leading to Master of Science (MSc), Master of Philosophy (MPhil), Doctor of Philosophy (PhD) degrees and postgraduate diplomas.
+Postgraduate programmes are conducted by the Postgraduate Institute of Science (PGIS), which can be considered as the postgraduate arm of the Faculty of Science.